-

 Guitar, Vocals

 Sue grew up singing Newfoundland and Irish folk songs with her family, and comes by her Irish roots through Newfoundland.
 Her driving guitar style and signature smile will lift your spirits.
 Sue has been nominated multiple times for the Newfoundland and Labrador Arts Council Hall of Honour Award.
-She also performs internationally as part of Willowgreen.
+She has been performing annually with the Oireachtas Show on the Gaeltacht Stage at Irish Fest in Milwaukee.
+She is also a member of Celtic band Willowgreen.

 Bridget Spencer